 If you hear “Do what you want” and actually do what you want, you might as well book the next steamer to Taiwan.
 You’re toast.
 Instead, be chivalrous.
 “Let’s do what you want,” said at the right moment can work wonders.
 Pick your battles, guys.
 Most aren’t worth it, especially over malls and breadsticks .

 “Why are you so mad?”
 (Code: Gotcha.)
-This is usually done with wide-eyed innocence after three hours of screaming.
-“Why are you so mad?” might even be done with a slight smile.
+This is usually done after three hours of yelling at each other.
+“Why are you so mad?” might even be done with a look of amused bewilderment.
 There’s a certain satisfaction in making someone feel how you feel.
 Seeing a guy as angry as you can even defuse things.

 Girls want to feel you’re emotionally invested in this relationship and getting red-faced, panting, with bulging eyes means you are.
 So relax.
 You made it.
 “Why are you so mad?” usually means we’re done here.
 We can move on to bread sticks.